Fall 2015 textbook list

 The wireless telecommunications industry has grown tremendously since the first cellular system was deployed in 1983.
-New digital techniques were introduced in 1993 to accommodate the huge boom in U.S. subscribers of portable telephone service in the mid 1990s.
-The same growth has occurred in Europe and Japan, creating a need for researchers and engineers with knowledge about cellular radio systems and digital wireless communication techniques.
-Wireless systems that provide personal communications in offices, cities, and continents are beginning to emerge and research in this area is of vital importance.
+Digital techniques were introduced in 1993 to accommodate the huge boom in U.S. subscribers of portable telephone service in the mid 1990's.
+The same growth has occurred in Europe and Japan.
+Systems evolved from providing voice (2G) to all-IP data service (4G), creating a need for researchers and engineers with knowledge about cellular radio systems and digital wireless communication techniques.
+Wireless systems that provide personal and machine-to-machine communication constitutes a major research area of vital importance.
 This course will provide important knowledge to graduate students who wish to work in wireless communications, or who wish to enter the telecommunications industry.
 The course supplements the department research in wireless communications.

 Typically offered: Spring.
 Program Area: Communications.

 Department Syllabus Information:Major Measurable Learning Objectives:

 - Design and compare different types of mobile, multi-user systems